pustotnik/zenmake/docs/buildconf.rst

 ============

-ZenMake uses build configuration file with name ``buildconf.py`` or ``buildconf.yaml``.
-First variant is a regular python file and second is a YAML file.
+ZenMake uses build configuration file with name ``buildconf.py`` or ``buildconf.yaml``/``buildconf.yml``.
+First variant is a regular python file and second one is an YAML file.
 ZenMake doesn't use both files in one directory at the same time.
 If both files exist in one directory then only ``buildconf.py`` will be used.
 Common name ``buildconf`` is used in this manual.